 From the activity network representation following analysis can be made.
 The minimum time (MT) to complete the project is the maximum of all paths from start to finish.
 The earliest start (ES) time of a task is the maximum of all paths from the start to the task.
 The latest start time is the difference between MT and the maximum of all paths from this task to the finish.
 The earliest finish time (EF) of a task is the sum of the earliest start time of the task and the duration of the task.
 The latest finish (LF) time of a task can be obtained by subtracting maximum of all paths from this task to finish from MT.
 The slack time (ST) is LS - EF and equivalently can be written as LF - EF.
-The slack time (or float time) is the total time that a task may be delayed before it will affect the end time of tasks.
+The slack time (or float time) is the total time that a task may be delayed before it will affect the end time of the project.
+The slack time indicates the "flexibility" in starting and completion of tasks.
 A critical task is one with a zero-slack time.
 A path from the start node to the finish node containing only critical tasks is called a critical path.
 These parameters for different tasks for the MIS problem are shown in the following table.